How PACE Loans Work

 - Get quotes from multiple contractors: When you’re not paying cash up-front, anything seems affordable.
 But there’s still an opportunity to save money (and lower your payments) by going with the most competitive contractor.
 Just remember that sometimes you get what you pay for, so choosing the lowest price may come back to haunt you.

 - Budget and pay cash: It’s not the easiest way to do things, but you always can delay your project, save money, and pay cash to get it done at some point in the future.
 Doing so will save you money on interest costs, and you’ll have additional options when it comes to choosing contractors and the exact work they perform.

 Selling (or Buying) a Property With PACE

-Selling a property: If you’ve used PACE to fund improvements, you may still owe money when you decide to sell.
-In that case, you can sell the improved property, and the buyer can be responsible for repaying (the new property owner will get the assessments).
+If you’ve used PACE to fund improvements, you still may owe money when you decide to sell.
+In that case, you can sell the improved property, and the buyer can be responsible for repaying.
+The new property owner will get the assessments.
 In some ways, that makes sense because the property is actually worth more.
 However, some buyers may be reluctant to take on those payments, and they may even have a hard time getting financing if a property has additional assessments.

-Buying a property: If you’re considering a property with existing PACE debt, take some time to find out how that debt will affect your transaction.
-Presumably, you’ll benefit from the improvements, so it may be worth taking over the payments (for example, you’ll have lower electric bills if the house has a robust photovoltaic system, and you’ll enjoy those lower bills long after the PACE assessments end).
+If you’re considering buying a property with existing PACE debt, take some time to find out how that debt will affect your transaction.
+Presumably, you’ll benefit from the improvements, so it may be worth taking over the payments.
+For example, you’ll have lower electric bills if the house has a robust photovoltaic system, and you’ll enjoy those lower bills long after the PACE assessments end.